-Board of Directors
+Farm Sanctuary Board of Directors

-Emily is an actress and television producer who is best known for her role as Dr. Temperance Brennan in the FOX police comedy-drama series “Bones.”
-A vegan since reading “Diet for a New America” in high school and member of Farm Sanctuary since 2006, Emily has served as Honorary Chair and Host of our black-tie Galas, National Spokesperson for the 2011 Walk for Farm Animals, and host of our Celebration for the Turkeys Thanksgiving event and has also recorded educational videos for Farm Sanctuary.
+Emily is an actor and television producer who is best known for her role as Dr. Temperance Brennan in the FOX crime comedy-drama series Bones.
+She is also an advocate for farm animals and a vegan since reading Diet for a New America in high school.
+Emily has been a member of Farm Sanctuary since 2006 and joined the board of directors in 2014.
+She has served as Honorary Chair and Host of our black-tie Galas, National Spokesperson for the 2011 Walk for Farm Animals, and host of our Celebration for the Turkeys Thanksgiving event, and has also recorded educational videos for Farm Sanctuary.